NduatiK/ash_gleam/README.md

 </details>

-## Generate Gleam code from your Ash resources
+## Generate Gleam types from your Ash resources

 <details>
   <summary>